libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 caption="<em><small>The material lot object is dominating the size of this JSON payload.
 This a good place to start looking for optimizations.</small></em>"
 >}}

-## Use the JSONata extension
+## Use the JSONata book extension

 A BPMN process performs better when the JSONata transformations are precise.
-A strategy to debug and minimize necessary computation is to break transformations down into smaller steps.
+A strategy to debug and minimize necessary computation is to break transformations into smaller steps.

 If you use Visual Studio Code, consider the [`jsonata-language`](https://marketplace.visualstudio.com/items?itemName=bigbug.vscode-language-jsonata) extension.
 Similar to a Jupyter notebook, the extension provides an interactive environment to write JSONata expressions and pass the output from one expression into the input of another.